-Issuance of Common Stock
+Shares of Common Stock Offered by Us

-Shares of Common Stock Offered by us Up to 1,353,750 shares of common stock which are issuable upon the exercise of the extent the warrants are publicly sold prior to their exercise.
+Up to 6,000,000 Shares issuable upon the exercise of the Warrants.
+The Shares are being offered for initial issuance solely to the extent the Warrants are publicly sold prior to their exercise.